-I’m Going Slightly Mad by Queen: Freddie Mercury is no longer a human being
+I’m Going Slightly Mad by Queen: Freddie is no longer a human being

-Freddie Mercury is dressed and rigged in the style of Johnny Depp in Tim Burton’s “Edward Scissorhands”.
-A little long shaggy hair, bleached face, elegant retro clothing.
+Freddie Mercury is dressed and made up in Johnny Depp style in Tim Burton’s film “Edward Scissorhands”.
+Tousled hair, a little long, face bleached, elegant retro clothing.

-It reminds us of Count Dracula, especially in the scene where he is lying in a field of white daffodils and rises suddenly.
+It reminds us of Count Dracula, especially in the scene where he is lying in a field of white daffodils and stands up suddenly.

-At the beginning of the video, he is seated on a chair that rotates counter-clockwise.
+At the beginning of the video, he is sitting on a chair that rotates counterclockwise.
 In another scene we see him with a bunch of bananas on his head.

 Let’s try to give meaning to these scenes.
-Freddie Mercury is no longer a human being now.
-He feels like a kind of artificial puppet like Edward Scissorhand.
-But he also feels a creature already dead that continues to exist, like Count Dracula.
-But Freddie did not go looking for blood but for life.
+We are in the final stages of Freddie Mercury’s disease.
+He is no longer a human being.
+He feels like he’s some kind of artificial puppet like Edward Scissorhands.
+But he also feels an already dead creature that continues to exist, like Count Dracula.

-At that time he was aware that his life would be short and sickness brought him to the brink of insanity.
-The counterclockwise rotating chair represents the desire to go back but also the madness that led him to become estranged from reality.
+He is aware that his existence will be short and illness brings him to the brink of madness.
+The chair that rotates counterclockwise represents the desire to go back and also the madness that induces him to estrange himself from reality.